1994 Basque regional election

-A regional election was held in the Basque Country on Sunday, 23 October 1994, to elect the 5th Parliament of the autonomous community.
+A regional election was held in the Basque Country on 23 October 1994 to elect the 5th Parliament of the autonomous community.
 All 75 seats in the Parliament were up for election.

 The Basque Nationalist Party (EAJ/PNV) won 22 seats, the Socialist Party of the Basque Country (PSE–PSOE) came second with 12 seats, People's Unity (HB) and the People's Party (PP) both won 11 seats each.
 Basque Solidarity (EA) won 8 seats.

 This was also the first election to the Basque parliament that the Socialist Party and the Basque Country Left (EE) party contested together as a unified party.

 Overview

+Under the 1979 Statute of Autonomy, the Basque Parliament was the unicameral legislature of the Basque Autonomous Community, having legislative power in devolved matters, as well as the ability to grant or withdraw confidence from a lehendakari.
+The electoral and procedural rules were supplemented by national law provisions.

+Date

+The term of the Basque Parliament expired four years after the date of its previous election, unless it was dissolved earlier.
+The election decree was required to be issued no later than 25 days before the scheduled expiration date of parliament and published on the following day in the Official Gazette of the Basque Country (BOPV), with election day taking place between 54 and 60 days after the decree's publication.
+The previous election was held on 28 October 1990, which meant that the chamber's term would have expired on 28 October 1994.
+The election decree was required to be published in the BOPV no later than 4 October 1994, setting the latest possible date for election day on 3 December 1994.